How to Fix "Server DNS address could not be found" in Google Chrome

 Restart DNS Client Service

-Windows Services (also know as services.msc), are used to modify how Windows services run on your system.
-These services are responsible for running available programs and managing many system settings and resources.
+Windows Services (also known as services.msc), are used to modify how Windows services run on your system.
 You can modify a service's settings for security, troubleshooting, and performance-related reasons.
-One of those services is the DNS Client service, and restarting it might help you to solve the problem with the "Server DNS address could not be found" error.
+One of those services is the DNS Client service, and restarting it might help you solve the problem with the "Server DNS address could not be found" error.

 Once the Run dialog box is open, type "services.msc" and press Enter or click "OK".